fivdi/onoff/README.md

   - Raspbian
 - C.H.I.P.
   - Debian
-- BeagleBone and BeagleBone Black
+- BeagleBone, BeagleBone Black and PocketBeagle
   - Debian

 The suitability of onoff for a particular Linux board is highly dependent on